France beats England 19-12 to reach RWC semifinals

 The influential Morgan Parra was pivotal in Clerc's try, executing a runaround down the short side to find the straight-running winger, who brushed past by Wilkinson and was too quick for the challenge of Tom Croft before spinning through the tackle of Foden to touch down.

-On top of two earlier penalties by Yachvili, France lead 11-0 in the 22nd minute and that advantage was extended further in the 30th.
+On top of two earlier penalties by Yachvili, France lead 11-0 in the 22nd minute but that advantage was extended further in the 30th.

-Dusautoir drove the ball close from a lineout, possession was recycled twice before Parra's long pass found Alexis Palisson near the corner post and he evaded two defenders and slung a one-armed pass inside for Medard to score for a 16-0 halftime lead.
+France captain Thierry Dusautoir drove the ball close from a lineout, the ball was recycled twice before Parra's long pass found Alexis Palisson near the corner post and he evaded two defenders and slung a one-armed pass inside for Medard to score for a 16-0 halftime lead.